Martchus/cpp-utilities/README.md

 * Not all those dependencies are required by all my projects and some are just optional.
     * The second example to just build `c++utilities` and `tagparser` already shows a stripped-down list of dependencies.
-    * Especially `mingw-w64-x86_64-go` is only required when building Syncthing Tray with built-in Syncthing-library enabled.
-To build in an MSYS2 shell one needs to invoke `export GOROOT=/mingw64/lib/go` so Go can find its root.
+    * Especially `…-go` is only required when building Syncthing Tray with built-in Syncthing-library enabled.
+      To build in an MSYS2 shell one needs to invoke e.g. `export GOROOT=/ucrt64/lib/go` or `export GOROOT=/mingw64/lib/go` so Go can find its root.
     * All Qt-related dependencies are generally only required for building with Qt GUI, e.g. Tag Editor and Password Manager can be built without Qt GUI.
 The libraries `c++utilities` and `tagparser` don't require Qt at all.
-* To run the binaries from the Windows terminal, you need to add the mingw-w64 libraries from the MSYS2 installation to the path, e.g. `$Env:PATH = "$Env:MSYS2_ROOT\mingw64\bin"`.
+* To run the binaries from the Windows terminal, you need to add the mingw-w64 libraries from the MSYS2 installation to the path, e.g. `$Env:PATH = "$Env:MSYS2_ROOT\ucrt64\bin"` or `$Env:PATH = "$Env:MSYS2_ROOT\mingw64\bin"`.
-* You can also easily install Qt Creator via MSYS2 using `pacman -S mingw-w64-x86_64-qt-creator`.
+* You can also easily install Qt Creator via MSYS2 using `pacman -S $prefix-qt-creator`.
 In Qt Creator you can import the build configured via presets on the command-line as existing build.
 This also works for the MSVC build mentioned below.
 This way not much tinkering in the Qt Creator settings is required.
 I had to set the debugger path to use GDB, though.
 * You must *not* use the presets containing `mingw-w64` in their name as those are only intended for cross-compilation on Arch Linux.

 ###### Building with MSVC
 To build with MSVC you can use the `win-x64-msvc-static` preset.
 This preset (and all presets inheriting from it) need various additional environment variables to be set and you need to install dependencies from various sources:
-* `MSYS2_ROOT`: for Perl (only used by `qtforkawesome` so far), `clang-format`, Doxygen, FFmpeg and Go (only used by `libsyncthing`) provided via MSYS2 packages; install the following packages:
+* `MSYS2_ROOT` and `MSYS2_PREFIX`: for Perl (only used by `qtforkawesome` so far), `clang-format`, Doxygen, FFmpeg and Go (only used by `libsyncthing`) provided via MSYS2 packages; install the following packages:
   ```
+  prefix=mingw-w64-ucrt-x86_64 # see "Remarks for building on Windows" for details and other options
-  pacman -Syu perl-YAML mingw-w64-x86_64-clang-tools-extra mingw-w64-x86_64-doxygen mingw-w64-x86_64-ffmpeg mingw-w64-x86_64-go
+  pacman -Syu perl-YAML $prefix-clang-tools-extra $prefix-doxygen $prefix-ffmpeg $prefix-go
   ```
+    * `MSYS2_ROOT` must be set to the main install directory of MSYS2 (that also contains all the executables for the different shells/environments).
+    * `MSYS2_PREFIX` must be set to the prefix of the environment you want to use.
+That is one of the values mentioned in the "Prefix" column on the [table of MSYS2 environments](https://www.msys2.org/docs/environments), e.g.
+      `MSYS2_PREFIX=/ucrt64` for the UCRT64 environment.
 * `MSVC_ROOT`: for compiler and stdlib usually installed as part of Visual Studio setup, e.g.
   `C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Tools/MSVC/14.34.31933`
 * `WIN_KITS_ROOT`: for Windows platform headers/libraries usually installed as part of Visual Studio setup,